deltaDNA/unity-sdk/README.md

 ### Working with Engage

 To fully take advantage of deltaDNA's SmartAds you want to work with our Engage service.
-The game can ask Engage id it should show an ad for this particular player.
+The game can ask Engage if it should show an ad for this particular player.
 Engage will tailor its response according to which campaigns are running and which segment this player is in.
-You can try to build an ad from an `Engagement` object, it will only succeed if the Engage response allows it.
+You try to create an ad from an `Engagement` object, it will only succeed if the Engage response allows it and the session, time and loaded constraints are satisfied.
 We can also add additional parameters into the Engage response which the game can use, perhaps to customise the reward for this player.

 ```csharp
 var engagement = new Engagement("showRewarded");